tkuo-tkuo/DeepMutationOperators/README.md

 ------------------
 Source-level mutation operators mutate either the original training dataset or the original training program.
 A training dataset mutant or training program mutant can further participate in the training process to generate a mutated model for mutation testing.

-For each of the mutation operators, it should be capable to generate several mutated models based on the same original training dataset and training program.
-Therefore, there are several user-configurable parameters can be specified.
+For each of the mutation operators, there are several user-configurable parameters can be specified.
 See the description of individual operators Implementation for more details.

-Notices that this API assumes that all the results (labels) in the dataset are one-hot encoded.

 -  <b> DR - Data Repetition:</b>
    Target : Training dataset